 Early rolls entries are scarce, but we did find Richard de Ascheworth in the Assize Rolls for 1285.
 Frome here we move to the 17th century where the Wills at Chester listed John Ashworth, of Castleton, Lancashire, 1617; and Oliver Ashworth, of Wolfenden, Lancashire, 1611.

 Early History of the Ashwork family

-Another 163 words (12 lines of text) are included under the topic Early Ashwork History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ashwork research.
+Another 82 words (6 lines of text) covering the years 1722, 1775, 1722, 1785, 1811 and 1785 are included under the topic Early Ashwork History in all our PDF Extended History products and printed products wherever possible.

 Ashwork Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Ashwork include Ashworth, Asworth, Ashworthe and others.

 Early Notables of the Ashwork family (pre 1700)